 We coded to what extent treatments explicitly referred to partisan animosity, undemocratic practices, and partisan violence.
-We regressed effect sizes for each of the three primary outcomes on the these codings (Table S12.1.1).
-We first examined how explicit reference to each of these three outcomes correlates with treatments' effect on partisan animosity.
+We regressed effect sizes for each of the three primary outcomes on these codings (Table S136).
+We first examined how explicit reference to each of these three outcomes correlates with treatments' effects on partisan animosity.
 Treatments that more explicitly referenced partisan animosity reduced partisan animosity significantly more.
-The extent to which treatments explicitly referenced undemocratic practices and partisan violence, however, were not significantly associated with the treatment effects on partisan animosity.
+The extent to which treatments explicitly referenced support for undemocratic practices and partisan violence, however, were not significantly associated with the treatment effects on partisan animosity.

 Second, we examined how explicit reference to the three outcomes correlates with treatment effect sizes for support for undemocratic practices.
-We found that treatments that more explicitly referenced undemocratic practices reduced support for undemocratic practices significantly more.
-The extent to which treatments explicitly referenced partisan animosity and partisan violence, however, were not significantly associated with the treatment effects on support for undemocratic practices.
+We found that treatments that more explicitly referenced support for undemocratic practices reduced support for undemocratic practices significantly more.
+The extent to which treatments explicitly referenced partisan animosity and support for partisan violence, however, were not significantly associated with the treatment effects on support for undemocratic practices.
 For example, while several treatments sought to correct exaggerated stereotypes of outpartisans (e.g., Correcting Policy Misperceptions Chatbot, Correcting Opportunism Misperceptions), Correcting Democracy Misperceptions was more efficacious in reducing support for undemocratic practices than the other treatments using corrections of misperceptions.

 Finally, we investigated how explicit reference to the three outcomes correlates with treatment effect sizes for support for partisan violence.
-In this case, we did not find that treatments that explicitly referenced partisan violence had stronger effects on partisan violence.
-Additionally, the extent to which treatments explicitly referenced partisan animosity or support for undemocratic practices were also not significantly associated with the treatment effects on support for partisan violence.
+In this case, we did not find that treatments that explicitly referenced support for partisan violence had significantly stronger effects on support for partisan violence.
+Additionally, the extent to which treatments explicitly referenced partisan animosity and support for undemocratic practices were also not significantly associated with the treatment effects on support for partisan violence.